 24.8 Prompt performance

 If these Participation Rules specify when a party agrees to perform an obligation, the party must perform it by the time specified.
-Each party must perform all other obligations promptly.
+Each party must perform all other obligations Promptly.

 24.9 Inconsistent law

 To the extent permitted by law, these Participation Rules prevail to the extent they are inconsistent with any law.